Vanguard Personal Advisor Services

 - Low Asset Management Fees.
 Vanguard’s asset management fees are very low by industry standards.
-Clients pay just 0.30% per year on the first $5 million under management — a fraction of the industry-average management fee of about 1%.
+Clients pay an annual fee of just 0.30% on the first $5 million under management — a fraction of the industry-average management fee of about 1%.
 It’s not uncommon for clients to pay management fees of 1.5% or more on assets under $1 million.

 - Low Investing Fees and Expenses.
 Beyond its management fees, Vanguard is renowned for low investing fees and expenses.
 That’s a function of its dominant index investing approach.
-Since they track the performance of specific asset classes or market indices, its passively managed funds require much less work to maintain than customized or actively managed mutual funds.
+Since it tracks the performance of specific asset classes or market indexes, its passively managed funds require much less work to maintain than customized or actively managed mutual funds.

 - Operates as a Fiduciary.
 Vanguard’s personal advisors are sworn fiduciaries, which means they’re ethically bound to act in their clients’ best financial interests.
+This extends to value-added services like periodic portfolio rebalancing and tax-loss harvesting.
 While fiduciaries aren’t immune from poor judgment, the designation certainly increases clients’ confidence that their advisors are making what they believe are the best decisions.